Mac Crash to Desktop

 What mouse / trackpad are you using - do you have an alternate device you could try to see if it is doing something unusual.
 There is another recent report where a mac user is experiencing control issues https://support.baldursgate.com/issues/34153

-#10 Updated by Phil Irey almost 2 years ago
+#10 Updated by Phil Irey about 2 years ago

 I am using a late 2016 MacBook Pro (13,1) and am using the trackpad on it only.
 There is a big issue using it with 2.5.10.
 The trackpad works fine with the retail version.
 I see the same problems as in Report #34153.
 When I